Constipation in Children

 - Once a child becomes constipated, the problem can quickly get worse.

-- Making diet and lifestyle changes, such as increasing exercise, can help treat and help prevent constipation.
+- Making diet and lifestyle changes, such as increasing fluid intake and exercise, can help treat and help prevent constipation.

 - Never give your child an enema, laxative, or stool softener unless the healthcare provider recommends it.